 There are so many elements that go into designing the perfect room.
 From furniture selection to positioning of wall art, there are many small decisions that go into creating a cohesive space.
 Even the slightest “mistake” can throw off the entire room.
-In this article, we discuss several common issues and easy ways to fix them.
+In this article, we discuss several common interior design issues and easy ways to fix them.

 Problem: When you look into your living room, it looks blah.
 It feels like things aren’t cohesive and feels unfinished.